Solo Travel in Curacao

 Sadly, one of Curaçao's most popular tourist attractions is no longer there.
 The floating market in Willemstad was once an important part of history.
 The market had been around for more than a century and was run by the same family.
 It used to be located right next to downtown Willemstad where you could buy all sorts of fresh produce.
 If you wander down to downtown you may still see some of the fishing boats here.

 For sunset, head to Queen Emma Bridge, a pontoon bridge in the city for some beautiful views over Willemstad cityscape (and maybe even catch sight of a cruise ship!)
-To meet others at night, consider taking a happy hour sunset sail for stunning views on the water's edge with others.
+To meet others at night, consider taking a sunset sail for stunning views on the water's edge with others. * Check availability for sunset sailing trip

 Beaches in Curacao